[KB3275] Create a firewall rule to allow/disallow use of a certain application in ESET Cyber Security

 Figure 1-1

-1. The firewall processes rules in order from the top of the rule stack, which is shown in the firewall preferences.
+4. The Firewall processes rules in order from the top of the rule stack, which is shown in the Firewall preferences.
+When a rule matches the current communication, that rule is applied, and no further rules are processed for that connection.

 • Global rules are applied first if allowed.

 • Application rules are next if defined.
-When an application rule exists, it matches the application path and then applies the rule’s conditions to the application’s communication.
+When an application rule exists, it matches the application path, and its conditions are applied to the application's communication.

 • Fallback rules are processed last.

-1. By default, the home firewall enables outbound connections and inbound connections are specifically for Apple applications.
+6. By default, the Firewall enables outbound connections, and inbound connections are allowed for Apple applications.
 Click Fallback Rules to modify the settings.

 Application signatures

-An Apple application is signed by a valid Apple code signature, and a trusted third-party application is signed by a valid Certificate Authority.
+A valid Apple code signature signs an Apple application, and a trusted third-party application is signed by a valid Certificate Authority.

 Users can define application rules through several options: